chkpr/Landing_page/README.md

 # Landing page

 This project is a prototype for a static web page designed to meet the specific needs of a local individual business that already has an established network of customers.
-For this type of business, communicating information such as opening times, prices, etc., can be burdensome because it's not always easy to include it to social networks, however, it doesnt justify the building of a website and the resulting costs.
+For this type of business, communicating information such as opening times, prices, etc., can be burdensome because it's not always easy to include to social media and it doesnt justify the building of a website and the resulting costs.
 This mobile-friendly landing page acts as a flyer and business card that's easy to share.

 ## Technologies